truce-audio/truce/README.md

 <p align="center">
   Build audio plugins in Rust.
-VST3, CLAP, AU v2, AU v3 (macOS + iOS), AAX, LV2, and standalone from a single Rust codebase.
+VST3, CLAP, AU v2, AU v3 (macOS + iOS), AAX (Pro Tools), LV2, and standalone from a single Rust codebase.
   Dead simple developer experience: in 5 minutes, you can load your own plugin in a DAW and test your custom DSP, MIDI, and GUI.